univ-ai/welcomenew/_courses/ai2-c2.md

 <img src="/assets/ai2-c2.assets/HarshGoyal.jpeg" style="zoom:55%;" />

-- Harsh is currently studying productionizing AI with Univ.AI.
+- Harsh Vardhan completed Master AI and ML with univ.ai and is currently a teaching assistant.
+He is passionate about ai enabled sustainable development.
-- He is passionate about intersection of sustainable technology and AI.
+- He also enjoys climbing/bouldering and running.

 ### Sakthisree Venkateshan